AkashBabu/docker-deploy-http/README.md

 This library is inspired by [docker-deploy-webhook](https://github.com/iaincollins/docker-deploy-webhook).
 (Please read about MQTT protocol before proceeding with the rest of the document)

-MQTT Hook for automated deployment of images to docker-swarm on local-machines.
+MQTT Hook for automated deployment of images to docker-swarm on any machine(Irrespective of global/static/dynamic/local IP).
-(*Note: Please use this library only if your deployment target machine is not on the cloud or if your machine does not have a static IP address.
-If not, then consider using [this](https://github.com/iaincollins/docker-deploy-webhook))

 <!-- Here is a [blog]() about how to integrate this library with gitlab-ci -->

 # Docs

 ## Environment Variables
-**CONFIG** (*Default to 'production'*)
+**CONFIG** (*Defaults to 'production'*)
-Informs deployment process about which configuration to pick from ddm_config.json
+Information about which configuration to pick from ddm_config.json (Sample file described below)

 ## Docker-Config
 **broker_url**